-4.1 Image Quality
+4.1 Image Quality (IQ)

-The severe IQ issues that affected early SALT observations are now fixed.
-However, there is still about a factor of 1.2 degradation in IQ compared to intrinsic DIMM seeing as shown in Figure 4.
+The severe IQ issues that affected early SALT observations are now fixed (as of 2010).
+However, there is still about an average factor of 1.2 degradation in IQ compared to intrinsic DIMM seeing as shown in Figure 4.
 The limiting factor in SALT's IQ is largely the quality of the primary mirror alignment.
-We do not have active control of the mirror segments so alignment is only done periodically.
-They are done routinely during evening twilight and then during the night as needed.
+We do not yet have active control of the mirror segments (expected to be rectified during 2015 when new mirror edge sensors will be installed) so alignment is only done periodically.
+This is done routinely during evening twilight and then during the night as needed.
 Observations must be interrupted to perform an alignment.
+Our experience is that IQ can degrade quite rapidly after mirror alignment, particularly if temperature changes a lot.
+This means that the factor 1.2 degradation can be a lot worse at times, and particularly over long tracks.